KushalMeghani1644/Rusty-Checker/README.md

 Rusty-Checker allocates a block of memory and simulates hammering adjacent rows to detect any bit flips or anomalies that may indicate a RowHammer vulnerability on your machine.

+> ⚠️ **WARNING:** This tool performs memory access patterns that may cause unintended side effects on vulnerable hardware.
+> It is intended for **educational and diagnostic purposes only**.
+> **Use at your own risk.**
+> I am **not responsible** for any data corruption, hardware instability, or other damage caused by the use of this code.

 ## 🚀 Features

 - Memory hammering simulation in Rust.